Cypress Return Policy

 Ensure that you adhere to the following basic packing recommendations:

-o Do not use metal tweezers to handle or manipulate the WLCSP units because doing so can result in damage to the package – see Figure 7
+- Do not use metal tweezers to handle or manipulate the WLCSP units.
+Mishandling can result in damage to the unit – see Figure 7.

-o Do not ship the WLCSP in a flat envelope because this does not provide sufficient protection from physical damage.
+- Do not ship the WLCSP in a flat envelope as this does not provide enough protection from physical damage.

 Figure 7.
 WLCSP Package Damage due to Using Metal Tweezers

-- Communicate the shipment tracking number and shipper to Cypress through the MyCases Analysis Request.
+5. Communicate the shipment tracking number and shipper to Cypress in the MyCases Analysis Request.

 - Cypress will provide an analysis update every 10 days.